H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 The central concrete realization in the current deployment is the **Fifth DGM**: a running FastAPI service (`jarvis-fifth-dgm` on **port 4002**) that filters consciousness, stores accepted content into "subconscious" RAG, and—via the WOAH algorithms service on **port 8104**—decides what to promote into identity‑carrying I‑containers.
-This chapter documents its design and situates it among other, more aspirational DGM‑style components.
+The I‑container layer itself runs as a confirmed live service (`jarvis-i-containers`, port 8015) and was observed producing real output in a documented interaction on 2026‑02‑15 (§9.3.5).
+This chapter documents the Fifth DGM's design and situates it among other, more aspirational DGM‑style components.

 ---